ThingLabsIo/ThingLabsIo.github.io/pages/rpi2/rpi2_lab003.md

 }
 {% endhighlight %}

 Go back to the _MainPage()_ constructor and use the Visual Studio Lightbulb feature to add the __InitSpi()__ method.
 In this method you will initialize the SPI buss so that you can use it to communicate through the ADC.
+Modify the method signature to mark it as an async method.

 {% highlight csharp %}
-private async Task InitSpi()
+private async Task InitSpiAsync()
 {
     try
     {